April 14, 2021

 This cross-discipline approach to the team will ensure a variety of perspectives are represented throughout the process.
 You do NOT need an entire team to sign up, professionals and students are welcome to sign up individually.
 Final teams will be organized and assembled after registration closes; registration here does NOT guarantee selection for the final 14 teams.

-MAY 17 – Prospective Team Member Info Session: a virtual event to answer your questions before you sign up to be part of a team – click the link to RSVP via Zoom!
+MAY 17 – Prospective Team Member Info Session: a virtual event to answer questions before team registrations are due – click the link to view the recording!

 MAY 24, 12:00pm – Team & Individual Registrations are Due

 MAY 24-28 – Final teams are assembled & contacted

 JUNE 1 – Team Orientation: a mandatory virtual session for team members to learn more about project details and receive trauma-informed design training